-Tim Bath is a Partner and serves as Co-Head of Solomon Partners’ Infrastructure, Power & Renewables Group.
+Tim Bath is a Partner and serves as Co-Head of Solomon Partners’ Infrastructure, Power & Renewables.
 He joined the firm in 2016.

 A leading advisor to clients across the European and North American infrastructure markets, Tim has more than 15 years of experience in providing strategic and financial advisory services on some of the sector’s most high-profile and historic projects.
 With a specialization in transportation infrastructure, his combined transaction value of roughly $30 billion includes advising on buy and sell-side mergers and acquisitions, project and leveraged financings, private placements and restructurings for private equity, infrastructure funds, corporate and municipal clients.